Those preseason nerves, excitement and anticipation transformed to focus on the here and now.

-Those first few weeks, if not months, can be difficult for any age of horse but especially two-year-olds.
+Unlike those who enjoy casino games online enthusiasts of horse racing appreciate the first few weeks, if not months, of the season can be difficult for any age of horse but especially two-year-olds.
 Considering most early juveniles will be cantering over the winter period the weather can impact on their progress.
 Also, the going, if running on the turf.
 It may be a positive if they have soft-ground breeding or a negative if not.
 Most trainers will not take a chance with a debutante because they want them to have a pleasant introduction.
 For many, travelling, a change of routine, different environment and hustle and bustle of the racecourse can be a frightening experience.

 But how do we consider betting early season?

 If you are looking for the latest slot machines then you are in luck but if you are interested in horse racing I would suggest you take care.
 The enthusiasm for wanting to bet can be strong (and not always a bad thing).
 The difficultly being you don't want to look for bets but neither do you want to miss gilt-edge chances.
 That is the difficulty of guidelines because they need that element of flexibility which says: ''You should bet even when you normally wouldn't''.